-The headlights can be adjusted vertically and horizontally.
-The geometric center of the HIGH beam light zone is to be used for vertical and horizontal aiming.
+The headlights can be adjusted vertically.
+The geometric center of the HIGH beam light zone is to be used for aiming.

 1. Position the ATV on a level floor so the headlights are approximately 6.1 m (20 ft) from an aiming surface (wall or similar aiming surface).